 The business experience for each of our executive officers who are not directors is set forth below.
-The business experience of Mr. Reininga is included above under "Information about our Board of Directors - Business Experience of Directors."
 All executive officers have held their current positions for five years unless otherwise indicated.

-Jeffrey M. Werdein is the Executive Vice President for the Commercial Division of Lake Shore Bancorp and Lake Shore Savings.
+Jeffrey M. Werdein was appointed the Interim Principal Executive Officer in March 2023.
+He is also the Executive Vice President for the Commercial Division of Lake Shore Bancorp and Lake Shore Savings.
 He was appointed Executive Vice President in August 2014 after serving as the Senior Vice President responsible for business development in the commercial real estate and small/middle market business segments at Evans Bank since 1999.
 Mr. Werdein has over 30 years of commercial banking experience, including prior positions with Citibank and Chase Manhattan Bank.
 Mr. Werdein has a Bachelor of Science degree and a Masters of Business Administration degree with a focus in Business and Financial Institutions and Markets from the State University of New York at Buffalo.
 Mr. Werdein is a graduate of the American Bankers Association Stonier National Graduate School of Banking.